Emad-Shamsaki/Emad-Shamsaki/README.md

 ### Hi there 👋

-- 🔭 I have finished my Master Studies about Control Systems Engineering-Machine Learning
+- 🔭 I have finished my Master Studies about Control Systems Engineering
-- 👯 I’m looking to collaborate on Computer Vision, Machine Learning projects, Deep learning, reinfrocement learning, and Control Systems Engineering.
 - 📫 You can contact me via email: shamsaki.emad@gmail.com

 <!--